tytydraco/yessleep/out/URBAN_APPETITE__Part_15.md

 It wasn’t long before the projector powered on and the speakers crackled to life.
 A hush fell over the chattering crowd as the feed started up, showing a podium in the old town hall, a riverside stone structure near the south side of the city.
 What better way to celebrate the last two centuries than a broadcast from the city’s humble beginnings?
 A doughy, balding man just entering his fifties took the podium and smiled at the audience through his feed.
-Mayor Edgar Toomley.
+The mayor.